 Analysis of relevant use cases may lead to additional service requirements for the traffic steering/splitting between the different satellite access as well as with “terrestrial” access technologies since the latency, coverage and UE power consumption of NGSO, GSO and “terrestrial” networks are different.

-Local Data Switching via core network on LEO satellite
+Local Data Switching via core network on satellite

 In some scenarios, two or a group of ships or cars may roam to places far from the territorial network and then need to communicate via satellite access.
 Whereas, if the CN is deployed on the ground, the communication among members of this group will be subject to long delays and limited data rate because the communication data has to travel the feeder link twice.

-Support of local data switching via CN on-board would significantly reduce communication latency and remove the data rate limitation brought by satellite backhaul, Analysis of relevant use cases may lead to additional service requirements for efficient user plane.
+Support of local data switching via CN on-board would significantly reduce communication latency and avoid to use satellite backhaul, Analysis of relevant use cases may lead to additional service requirements for efficient user plane.

 Temporary satellite connectivity of local NG-RAN